sustrik/dsock/README.md

 **Dillsocks: Protocol library for libdill**

+This project is an experiment.
+Do not use!

 Principles:

 1. The goal is to allow for true micro-protocol that can be composed like